 Whereas rates are payable on vacant premises, application may be made for a rates credit if the vacancy is the result of inability to obtain a tenant, or for the purpose of carrying out repairs, alterations.

 SDCC will, for years prior to 2018, apply a 100% credit for the period that premises were bona fide vacant.
 For 2018 eligible vacancy credit will only be granted for 75% of the rates payable, the remaining 25% must be paid when applying for vacancy credit.
-For 2019, eligible vacancy credit will only be granted for 50% of the rates payable, the remaining 50% must be paid with application.
+For 2019, 2020 and 2021, eligible vacancy credit will only be granted for 50% of the rates payable, the remaining 50% must be paid with application.

 Application for any period of vacancy prior to 2023 should be made immediately.
 Please note that if an application for a Vacancy Credit is not made, the rates will be deemed to be payable and collection will be pursued.
 The application form for Vacancy credit is available at www.sdcc.ie, under the “Business” tab, or by emailing firstname.lastname@example.org